 For forecasting the tag defaults to an empty state but provides access to layer in added complexity, without having to open the settings.
 This was done to preserve the discoverability of the feature.

 One of the biggest pain points in the tool was how users formed an understanding of what “model” we apply to the chart and how results are being calculated.
-Each user had a different guess as to what information the model might apply in order to create an output.
+People already trust Amplitude to run the analysis for them, what if we chose the parameters that best fit a “mode”?
+This would:

 We landed on a hovering effect for each segment (line) in order to offer the ability to analyze anomalous behaviors between several related metrics.
 Up to 10 segments can be applied by default, which is the max amount of information to be displayed before the design became compromised (very messy!)